-Chile has a number of short-length rivers that typically flow from the Andean ranges to the Pacific Ocean.
+Chile has a number of short rivers that typically flow from the Andean ranges to the Pacific Ocean.
 These rivers form water basins that are important to the local communities for irrigation and domestic purposes.
-While most rivers are not navigable, they are exploited commercially for the production of hydro-electric power which is used in the mines or exported to neighbouring countries.
+While most rivers are not navigable, they are exploited commercially for the production of hydro-electric power which is used in the mines or exported to neighboring countries.
 These rivers are facing major threat from deforestation and damming for hydro power production leading to reduced volume of the water on lower courses, pollution due to emissions by the power plants.
-The issue threaten the water availability to riverine communities.
+The issue threatens the water availability to riverine communities.

 The Longest Rivers Of Chile

-Other rivers in Chile include Futaleufu, Maule, Lauca, Perquilauquen, Cautin and Baker.
 The exploitation of rivers of Chile has been a source of conflict between locals and the government and other parties intending to exploit the rivers through damming and establishing of hydroelectric power projects.
 The development projects are mainly seen as a threat to the continuity of the rivers besides making them vulnerable to threats from climate change.